Bangkok Travel Guide

 Address: Rama V Road, Dusit Bangkok

 Built by King Chulalongkorn (Rama V) as his private garden adjacent to the royal palace, the Dusit Zoo is Thailand's oldest zoo.
-This zoo boasts an animal hospital, zoo museum and educational centre, sightseeing train, activity ground and cafeteria.
-Kids will love exploring everything that the Dusit Zoo has to offer and meeting animals such as tigers, monkeys, penguins and camels.
+The zoo boasts an animal hospital, zoo museum and educational centre, sightseeing train, activity ground and cafeteria.
+Kids will love exploring everything that the Dusit Zoo has to offer and meeting rare animals like the White Bengal Tiger and Albino Barking Deer, along with others such as monkeys, penguins and camels.<br /><br />

 Siam Ocean World